PeduliTernak/CloudComputing-Node-API/README.md

    - **Cloud Storage**: Cloud Storage Object User
    - **Cloud Run**: Cloud Run Invoker (service identity applied to the Python-Flask Microservice in step 1)

+   Note: Cloud Run Invoker service account is optional in case you do not want to make the Python-Flask Microservice private

 1. Add this values to Environment Variables or file `.env`

    ```.env